Frequently Asked Questions

 METHODOLOGY OF USE:

-All 3 tools, when held properly in a hammer-fist grip, and used for self defense, have the potential to inflict serious harm upon an attacker.
+All 3 tools, when held properly in a hammer-fist grip, and used for self defense, have the potential to disable, and inflict serious pain upon an attacker.

-The monkey fist also relies on a swinging motion to deliver its strike.
-While not as overall versatile, a monkey fist's metal ball can cause significant pain depending on the size of the ball and the area struck.
-Depending on the chosen length of paracord its range is greater than a kubotan and MUNIO.
-However, the length can become problematic depending on your skill level, and unlike both the kubotan and MUNIO, a monkey fist may be extremely difficult to utilize against common attacks from behind when grabbed around the arms.
+The monkey fist relies on a powerful, swinging motion to deliver its strike.
+While not as overall versatile, a monkey fist's metal ball can cause significant pain and damage depending on the power and speed of the swing, the size of the ball and the area struck.
+Depending on the chosen length of paracord connected to the metal ball, its striking range is much greater than a kubotan and MUNIO.
+However, that length can become problematic depending on your skill level, and unlike both the kubotan and MUNIO, a monkey fist may be extremely difficult to utilize against certain attacks, including common "abduction" grabs over the arms from behind.

 MUNIO has no legal restrictions and can be carried openly everywhere.
 MUNIO will pass through TSA airline security checkpoints and can be carried aboard all flights.
 After all, its just a designer keychain, right?